marco-pm/zencart_instantsearch/README.md

 results page with a sortable product list and infinite scroll once the user submits the search form, providing an alternative to the classic Zen Cart search results page.

-Version 4.0 brings new and improved features to previous versions:
+Version 4.0 of the plugin brings new and improved features:
-- Refactoring of the search class to make it possible to use different search engines (with automatic fallback to MySQL if the search engine is not available)
+- Refactor of the search class to allow the use of different search engines (with automatic fallback to MySQL if the search engine is unavailable)
 - Support for using Typesense as a search engine (with the [Typesense add-on](https://github.com/marco-pm/zencart_typesense))
 - Improved display of categories and brands in the dropdown
 - Search in the product category and brand